Hey Love (Can I Have a Word)

-"Hey Love (Can I Have a Word)" is a song by American R&B singer R. Kelly and Public Announcement featuring Mr. Lee from their debut album Born into the 90's.
+"Hey Love (Can I Have a Word)" is a song by American R&B singer R. Kelly and Public Announcement featuring Mr. Lee from their debut album, Born into the 90's (1992).
 It was released as a single on Jive Records in October 1992.
 The song incorporates the melody and lyrics of Stevie Wonder's "Hey Love" from his 1966 album Down to Earth.
 The single reached number one on the Billboard's Bubbling Under Hot 100 chart and number 15 on the Billboard R&B chart.

-The music video was directed by Lionel C. Martin.
+The accompanying music video was directed by American director and VJ Lionel C. Martin.